HazyResearch/structured-nets/README.md

-# structured_matrices
+# structured-nets
-Learning with structured matrices
+Code to accompany the paper <a href="https://arxiv.org/abs/1810.02309">Learning Compressed Transforms with Low Displacement Rank</a>.

 ## Requirements
 Python 3.6+